CedricAntunes/FGV-RI-BA-Seminar/README.md

 ## Office Hours

 - **Individual Office Hours:** Last 30 minutes of most sessions (see syllabus for exceptions).
-- **Final Collective Forum:** A Madisonian Forum-style town hall where you can bring questions for public discussion.
+- **Final Collective Forum:** A Periclean forum-style town hall where you can bring questions for public discussion.

 ---